Tofu with corn, green beans, and tomatoes is an easy skillet stew that makes an ideal seasonal dinner dish for summer and early fall.

 Cool-weather substitutions: That said, you need not wait for summer to make it.
 Fresh green beans have such a short in-season window (not too thin, yet not tough and gnarly), so you can freely substitute the frozen variety.
 While this dish is a wonderful way to highlight fresh corn, substitute frozen corn when it’s not available or if you’re feeling lazy.

 Even out of season, I’d still recommend using fresh tomatoes rather than canned in this dish so it doesn’t get too watery.
 It’s now possible to get decent tomatoes year round, and the generous blast of paprika seems to amp them up even if they’re not at midsummer tomato caliber.

 Recipe adapted from The Vegetarian Family Cookbook by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 - 2 tablespoons extra virgin olive oil, divided

 - 8 ounces fresh green beans, trimmed and cut in half (see note)

-- 4 cups fresh corn kernels (from about 4 large ears), or one16-ounce bag frozen corn kernels
+- 4 cups fresh corn kernels (from about 4 large ears), or a 16-ounce bag frozen corn kernels

 - 1 pound ripe tomatoes, diced